 - Work on national level in bringing forward sustainability/green economy via political advocacy work and/or sustainability-related projects involving societal actors/stakeholders.

-Our current member organizations UnternehmensGrün (Germany), Grüne Wirtschaft (Austria), Entreprendre Vert (France), MVO Nederland (Netherlands), ECOVE (Spain), Sustainable Economy Assocaition (Belgium) and Circular Hungary:
+Our current member organisations UnternehmensGrün (Germany), Grüne Wirtschaft (Austria), Entreprendre Vert (France), MVO Nederland (Netherlands), and Sustainable Economy Association (Belgium):

 - are non-governmental organisations or non-profit organisations,